Frequently Asked Questions

 8. What is the Application Fee?

-There is a $75 application fee (this is a processing fee and cannot be waived or refunded).
+There is a $50 application fee for the undergraduate student application (this is a processing fee and cannot be waived or refunded).

 9. What documents must I submit with my application?